Chengdu Tea Culture (Quick Guide for First-Time Visitors)

 - The experience is about time, not tea quality

-What Is a Gaiwan (And Why It Matters)
+What Is a Gaiwan (And How to Use It in Chengdu)

 A gaiwan (盖碗) is a three-piece tea bowl: